-Those keto flax crackers are healthy low carb crackers flavored with rosemary and garlic.
-Bonus, this is a gluten free crackers recipe too made with only 5 simple ingredients.
+These keto flax crackers are healthy low-carb crackers flavored with rosemary and garlic.
+Bonus, this is also a gluten-free cracker recipe, made with only 5 simple ingredients.

-An easy tasty snack or appetizer for your summer food platter.
-Also, those are egg-free and dairy free meaning this is a vegan crackers recipe as well.
+An easy, tasty snack or appetizer for your summer food platter.
+Also, these crackers are egg-free and dairy-free meaning this recipe is vegan as well.

 Flaxseed crackers: vegan cracker recipe

 What are keto flax crackers?

 Keto flax cracker are crunchy little bites size food with a bread like flavor made essentially from flax meal.
 It is an easy flaxseed recipes using ground flaxseed and water to create a crunchy snack or appetizer.

-Flaxseed crackers are keto vegan crackers has they contains no eggs, no dairy.
-All you need to make those low carb crackers are 4 ingredients:
+Flaxseed crackers are keto vegan crackers as they contains no eggs, no dairy.
+All you need to make these low-carb crackers are 4 ingredients:

 Ground flaxseed – you can use either golden or brown flaxseed.
-I love both but some people prefer the golden flaxseed as they don’t have much flavor.
+I love both but some people prefer golden flaxseed as they don’t have much flavor.

 Water – simple tap water at room temperature

 Spices – I love garlic powder, dried rosemary and onion powder.
 Again, this is my favorite flavor and you can play a lot with spices.
-I love smoked paprika, dried oregano, dried thyme or even nutritional yeast for a cheese flavor.
+I love smoked paprika, dried oregano, dried thyme or even nutritional yeast for a cheesy flavor.

 Sesame seeds – this is optional.
-That’s my secret weapon to make those simple flaxseed crackers super tasty !
-If you have got sesame seeds at home go for it this is so good with it !
+That’s my secret weapon to make these simple flaxseed cracker super tasty!
+If you have got sesame seeds at home go for it this is so good with it!

 Easy to make homemade gluten-free cracker recipe

-Those flaxseed crackers are super easy to make by anyone and don’t required any kitchen tools.
-I love to blend raw flaxseed into ground in my blender simply because whole flaxseed are cheaper.
-However, this recipe works well with store bought flaxseed ground.
+These flaxseed crackers are super easy to make and don’t required any kitchen tools.
+I like to blend raw flaxseed into ground in my blender simply because whole flaxseed are cheaper.
+However, this recipe works well with store bought ground flaxseed.
 Simply combine all the ingredients into a bowl with a spatula or your hand until it forms a dough.

 How to roll your keto flax crackers dough?